-With a small, black horn at the tip of their snout, leathery skin folds giving an armored appearance, and weighing over two tons, the Javan rhinoceros is a fascinating sight to behold in the dense jungle of Ujung Kulon National Park.
-Once, this great species roamed the islands of Java and Sumatra, throughout Southeast Asia, and into India and China, but now are only found on the tip of the Banten Province in Indonesia.
-The rarest of the five rhino species, there are only 75 Javan rhinos currently living.
-Like all rhinoceroses, Javan rhinos are vital grazers.
-They eat large amounts of vegetation which helps the forest stay healthy so it can house more , sequester more carbon, and produce more oxygen.
+With a small, black horn at the tip of their snout, leathery skin folds giving them an armored appearance, and weighing over two tons, the Javan rhinoceros is a mesmerizing sight in the dense jungle of Ujung Kulon National Park.
+Once, this majestic species roamed the islands of Java and Sumatra, extended throughout Southeast Asia, and ventured into India and China.
+Now, they are only found in the Banten Province of Indonesia.

-The second smallest species of rhino, Javan rhinoceros can reach a height of 1.7 m (5.6 ft) and weigh up to 2,300 kg (5,070 lb).
-They have the smallest horns of the Rhinocerotidae family, measuring less than 20 cm (7.9 in) in length.
-Like the Indian rhino, the Javan rhinoceros has a single horn compared to the other three species which have two.
-Only males in this species develop horns, female Javan rhinoceroses are the only extant rhinos that remain hornless into adulthood.
-Javan rhinoceroses do not use their horns for fighting, but rather use them to scrape mud, pull down plants for eating, and open paths through thick vegetation.
+The Javan rhinoceros is the second smallest species of rhino.
+They can reach a height of 1.7 m (5.6 ft) and weigh up to 2,300 kg (5,070 lb).
+Among the Rhinocerotidae family, they possess the smallest horns, measuring less than 20 cm (7.9 in) in length.
+Similar to the Indian rhino, the Javan rhinoceros has a single horn, unlike the other three species, which have two.
+In this species, only the males develop horns, making the female Javan rhinoceroses the only existing rhinos that remain hornless into adulthood.
+They don't use their horns for combat.
+Instead, they utilize them to scrape mud, pull down plants for consumption, and clear paths through dense vegetation.

 Diet and impact on the environment